Pyometra (infected womb) in dogs

 Symptoms

-Symptoms of a pyometra usually begin four to eight weeks after a season, and include:
+Symptoms of a pyometra usually appear four to eight weeks after a season, and tend to include:

 Diagnosis

-Your vet will be able to diagnose your dog based on their symptoms and examination alongside an ultrasound scan or X-ray of their womb.
+Your vet will be able to diagnose your dog based on her symptoms, an examination and an ultrasound scan of her womb.
 Your vet may also carry out blood and/or urine tests.

 Treatment